justbrendo/sub-forger/README.md

 ### Pytube
 [Pytube](https://pytube.io/en/latest/) is a lightweight, Pythonic library for downloading YouTube videos.
 It simplifies the process of obtaining video files for subtitle processing.

+### Coverage.py
+Coverage.py is a measurement tool for code coverage of Python programs.
+It instruments the code to track which lines are executed during tests, providing valuable insights into the quality and comprehensiveness of a test suite.

 ## Contributing
 We welcome contributions from the community!